 1) orientation services for businesses and SMEs in particular, by providing them with useful instruments to help them assess their digital and technological advancements;

 2) training for businesses, to enhance and disseminate the competences required by Industria 4.0 through formal training, training on the job and real applications;

 3) innovation, industrial research and experimental development projects presented by businesses, and provision of technology transfer services within Industria 4.0, including by stimulating innovation within businesses and SMEs in particular.

-The president of the Supervisory board of the Centre will be Daniele Finocchiaro, who also chairs the Board of Directors of the University of Trento.
+The Supervisory Board is made up of 16 directors and is chaired by Daniele Finocchiaro, President of the Board of Directors of the University of Trento.

 Matteo Faggin, General Director of the Center, is in charge of the strategic and operational direction of SMACT (at the San Giobbe Economic Campus of the Ca 'Foscari University, Cannaregio 873, 30121, Venice).